 “Julie and I spent some time thinking about how we might be able to give back to the university and its students in a way which could be really meaningful,” Khoury said.
 “This is more rewarding for us than it is for the university.”

-Northeastern’s Khoury College of Computer and Information Sciences is a national leader in cybersecurity and privacy in an increasingly digitally connected world.
+Northeastern’s Khoury College of Computer Sciences is a national leader in cybersecurity and privacy in an increasingly digitally connected world.
 It will be one of the first named colleges of computer science nationally.
 Over the past decade, computer science enrollment at Northeastern has skyrocketed, and now stands at 3,474 students.
 Simultaneously, the academic quality of computer science applicants—already at a high level—continues to rise each year.

 “Julie and I would like to help prepare learners for a future reality where human, data, and technological literacies will become imperative for success and leadership in a world based on innovation rather than resources,” Khoury added.“This digital transformation is well underway, and it is impacting how all of us communicate, learn, and work.”

-Khoury’s vision for the Khoury College of Computer and Information Sciences is strongly aligned with the university’s academic plan, Northeastern 2025.
+Khoury’s vision for the Khoury College of Computer Sciences is strongly aligned with the university’s academic plan, Northeastern 2025.
 As the global economy adapts to the influence of artificial intelligence, machine learning, robotics, and cybersecurity, Northeastern is empowering humans to be agile learners, thinkers, and creators, beyond the capacity of any machine.
 During a private meeting with computer science faculty and staff on Dec.
 7, Khoury suggested that he was doubling down on that mission.

 “You are the folks who are going to help today’s learners make contributions to help our companies remain at the forefront,” Khoury said.
 “In our view, this was the organization at Northeastern that should have the additional funding to help separate this school from those that are going to be looking at us from behind.”